vitejs/vite/docs/guide/ssr.md

   // Create Vite server in middleware mode.
 This disables Vite's own HTML
   // serving logic and let the parent server take control.
   //
-  // If you want to use Vite's own HTML serving logic (using Vite as
+  // If you want to use Vite's own HTML serving logic, use 'html' as a middlewareMode
-  // a development middleware), using 'html' instead. const vite = await createViteServer({
+  // (It will use Vite as a development middleware). const vite = await createViteServer({
     server: { middlewareMode: 'ssr' }
   })